 What is toxoplasmosis?

 Toxoplasmosis is an infection caused by the parasite Toxoplasma gondii.
-You can get it by eating undercooked, infected meat, or handling soil or cat feces that contain the parasite.
-Although most adults have no symptoms, swelling of the lymph nodes, fever, headache or muscle pain may be seen.
+You can get it by eating infected meat that hasn’t been cooked properly, drinking water that is contaminated, or handling soil or cat feces that contain the parasite.
+Although most adults have no symptoms if infected, some people might have swelling of the lymph nodes, fever, headache or muscle pain (flu like symptoms).
 In most cases, once you have gotten toxoplasmosis, you cannot get it again.

 How can I find out if I am at risk for toxoplasmosis?

-About 85% of pregnant women in the United States are at risk for toxoplasmosis infection.
+Around 65% to 85% of pregnant women in the United States are at risk for toxoplasmosis infection.
 Women who have recently gotten a cat or have outdoor cats, eat undercooked meat, garden, or who have had a recent mononucleosis-type illness are at increased risk.
-There is a higher prevalence of toxoplasmosis in Europe where far more undercooked meat is eaten.

 A blood test can determine if you have ever had toxoplasmosis.
-Ideally, testing for toxoplasmosis should be done prior to conception.
-If an infection is identified during pregnancy, several tests may be needed to see whether the infection is recent or old.
-You should discuss whether you should be tested with your health care provider.
+Ideally, testing for toxoplasmosis should be done before getting pregnant.
+If an infection is identified during pregnancy, more than one test may be needed to see whether the infection is recent or old.
+Talk with your health care provider if you have concerns and want to learn about testing.

 What precautions can I take to avoid infection?